-A second-time offense of knowingly letting a violent child have a gun is a category B felony in Nevada, carrying:
+A second-time offense of knowingly letting a violent child have a gun is a category B felony, carrying:

-- 1 to 6 years in Nevada State Prison, and
+- 1 to 6 years in prison, and

 - maybe up to $5,000 in fines

-Otherwise, allowing a child to have a gun is a misdemeanor in Nevada, carrying:
+Otherwise, allowing a child to have a gun is a misdemeanor, carrying: